jupyter/nbclassic/CONTRIBUTING.rst

 Troubleshooting the Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not see that your Jupyter Notebook is not running on dev mode, it's possible that you are running other instances of Jupyter Notebook.
+If you do not see that your Jupyter NbClassic is not running on dev mode, it's possible that you are running other instances of Jupyter NbClassic.
 You can try the following steps:

 1. Uninstall all instances of the notebook package.
 These include any installations you made using pip or conda.